PoorniVas/Octanet_December/README.md

 # Octanet Internship Tasks

 Welcome to the repository where I showcase the tasks I completed during my internship at Octanet.
-Here, you'll find the code and documentation for the projects I worked on, which include:
+Here, you'll find the code for the projects I worked on, which include:

 ## Landing Page Development
 I designed and implemented a dynamic landing page as part of my internship tasks.
 The page is focused on bakery shop landing page.
 The technologies used include HTML,CSS,Javascript.